XHFAJ-FM

+XHFAJ-FM broadcasts in HD.
+The transmitter is located atop a tower in La Mesa/Villa Alpina site at the outskirts west of Mexico City.

 History

-The station began broadcasting in 1968 as Radio Sinfonía de México airing classical music.
+The station began broadcasting in 1968, as Radio Sinfonía de México airing classical music.
 In 1973, it was sold to the concessionaire of XEQK-AM and began simulcasting that station.

-After being sold again to Radio Programas de México, the station was relaunched on September 13, 1986 with its current name, airing then-current music in English.
+After being sold again to Radio Programas de México, the station was relaunched on September 13, 1986, with its current name, airing then-current music in English.

 Alfa 91.3 was created by Clemente Serna Barrera of Radio Programas de México (RPM).
-Its forerunners included Martha Debayle, Rocío Barbabosa, Eduardo "Fast Eddie" Muller, Eduardo Vallarta, Claudia Arellano, and Luisa Carrandi.
+Its forerunners included Martha Debayle, Rocío Barbabosa, Edward "Fast Eddie" Muller, Eduardo Vallarta, Claudia Arellano, and Luisa Carrandi.

 In April 1990, Alfa 91.3 was present at the inauguration of the Cabo Wabo in Baja California, Mexico, obtaining an exclusive interview with Van Halen and their new vocalist back then, Sammy Hagar, who was replacing David Lee Roth.

 In June of that same year, Alfa made the first simulcast of the Knebworth Festival concert in England, live for 12 continuous hours, with the original audio of the concert being played on Mexican airwaves and exclusive interviews with the likes of Paul McCartney and Eric Clapton, among others.